 I prefer to work on multi-year research projects with a scientific (or applied-scientific) character, that include the possibilities for dedicated experimental work to be performed (I do not have access to laboratory facilities myself), with full freedom to publish the results.
 For example, include me as an SME into your project proposals for research councils (e.g., European: ERC, Norwegian: RCN).
 I can also be hired for a single data analyses (or scientific consult) with full confidentiality, albeit at a higher hourly rate.
 Furthermore, I am willing to provide courses, guest lectures or training on my core topics.
 More concretely, my activities include:

 Even when I have insufficient time available to work on your project within a given time frame, it is useful to contact me.
 For more standard GUTS analyses in a regulatory setting, I would like to redirect you to Bongers EcoTox Services, where I act as an advisor.
 For DEB-based work, I collaborate within the DEBnet network of professionals.
 I also collaborate with Roman Ashauer from the University of York, especially on GUTS-related work.

 Every other year, I organise a summer course on TKTD modelling together with Nina Cedergreen, Roman Ashauer and Starrlight Augustine on TKTD modelling (specifically, using the DEBkiss model).
 If you want to learn about the basics of TKTD modelling, DEB theory, coding and fitting, in a friendly way: this is the course for you.
-The next course is scheduled for summer 2018.
+We are currently rethinking the course contents and format, so you can expect some changes from the previous courses.
 More information.